sasakocic/AdParameters/README.md

 The result as JSON shows that for every placement, only creatives with bigger prices are selected.

+    rake import\[file.xml\] # Escaping the brackets if zshell is used rake import # using the default file.xml

 ```json
 {
   "placement": [